agentsea/surfkit/README.md

   <h1 align="center">Surfkit</h1>

   <p align="center">
-    A toolkit to build GUI surfer AI agents
+    A toolkit for building AI agents that use devices
     <br />
     <a href="https://github.com/agentsea/surfkit"><strong>Explore the docs »</strong></a>
     <br />